inclusive-design/adaptive-palette/docs/DeveloperDoc.md

 ## How to render a palette

-`Palette.ts` constructs a palette based on a JSON file that contains a list of of the cells in the palette.
+`Palette.ts` constructs a palette based on a JSON file that contains a list of the cells in the palette.
 An example is found in [`src/keyboards/bmw_palette.json`](../src/keyboards/bmw_palette.json).
 The cells object is the list of all of the cells.
 Each cell has a type `key` and